-Brigatinib is used to treat a certain type of non-small cell lung cancer (NSCLC) that has spread to other parts of the body.
+Brigatinib (brand name- Alunbrig) is an FDA-approved treatment for non-small cell lung cancer (NSCLC) that has spread to other parts of the body.

 Brigatinib is in a class of medications called kinase inhibitors.
 It works by blocking the action of an abnormal protein that signals cancer cells to multiply.
 This helps slow or stop the spread of cancer cells.

 Let us walk you through the key things you need to know about brigatinib.

 Brigatinib comes as a tablet to take by mouth with or without food once daily.
 Do not take more or less of it or more often than your doctor prescribes.
 Swallow the tablets whole with water; do not split, chew, or crush them.
 Take brigatinib at around the same time every day.